acannizzaro/ELK-Stack-Project/README.md

 To verify success, wait five minutes to give ELK time to start up.

 Then in your browser, navigate to: `http://[ELK public IP]:5601/app/kibana`.
 This is the address of Kibana.
 If the installation succeeded, this should bring you to the kibana home page.
+To verify Filebeat is running, click "Add Log Data", scroll down to "System Logs", then scroll to the bottom and click "Check Data".
+If everything was done correctly Filebeat should be sending data from the Webservers to your ELK server.
+Metricbeat can also be verified by clicking "Add Metric Data", scolling to "Docker", then scrolling again to the bottom to "Check Data".